 Thanks to the flexibility of homeschooling, Olivia has been successfully balancing her studies with her training for a number of years.
 She is now ranked in the top three for her age group in Great Britain.
 “I’m improving every day and my focus is on reaching my dream to compete at the 2020 Olympics,” she says.
 “To work towards this, I train 6-7 days a week.
-Homeschooling with Wolsey Hall has really helped me balance my sport and my schoolwork.”Find out more about our social groups
+Homeschooling with Wolsey Hall has really helped me balance my sport and my schoolwork.”Find out about the Wolsey Hall Community

 We understand that homeschooling elite athletes is a delicate balancing act.
 Our Student Progress Managers will advise and counsel each student when they join us to ensure they will be able to maintain their various commitments.
 And we tailor their assignment schedule to meet their individual needs.

 We always involve the parent in this process and – just like in the sporting world – we work as a team to make sure your child can realise their full potential both educationally and in their sporting ambitions.Contact Us

 Henry is so delighted to have finished his first year with Wolsey Hall Oxford, that he cannot wait to get started with year two.
 My husband and I have seen Henry grow to be an independent learner with the support of his Tutors (Henry is profoundly deaf).
 Henry has just been selected for the Australian Deaflympics Team for Turkey 2017!

 He has also been shortlisted to carry the torch at the Deaflympics so we are all rooting for him.Apply Now